Understand how your mind processes experience.

 Your system processes inward before outward.

-This is not about forcing yourself to open up faster.
+The goal is not to force yourself to open up faster.

 The goal is to learn how to: